March 19, 2023

 Why do researchers use underperforming methods?
 There are many reasons, but one of the most important is because method development is time-consuming.
 Scientists often use trial-and-error rather than a rational approach when optimizing their methods.
 You could spend weeks refining a method, only to find you are no further ahead by the end.

 Software can significantly reduce your method development time.
 For example, AutoChrom allows chromatographers to predict separation times for compounds under various conditions.
-Not only is this more efficient, but it also will enable researchers to optimize a broader range of variables then could realistically be achieved in the lab.
+Not only is this more efficient, but it also enables researchers to optimize a broader range of variables then could realistically be achieved in the lab.

 Imad Haider Ahmad, PhD., Associate Principal Scientist at Merck, offered a short demonstration of this software:

 Use Multiple Methods

 You’ve spent the time to develop the best method possible, but you are still getting too many false positives or false negatives.
 What do you do next?
 Using a second analytical method will increase your accuracy even more.